 His pianistic experience includes genres such as classical, jazz, rock and roll, vocal, instrumental, traditional and contemporary Christian music, and musical theatre.
 He has an avid passion for creating music and collaborating with fellow performers.

-Currently, Joel is the director of music and handbells, and organist at Valley Presbyterian Church.
-He is also the pianist, organist and director of the Celtic Chorale at Our Mother of Sorrows Parish, and he leads the contemporary worship service at Risen Savior Lutheran Church.
-He also serves as the organist for the Green Valley Community Chorus.
-Joel plays regularly for musical theatre productions put on by the Arizona Repertory Theatre at the University of Arizona, and several other productions in the Tucson area, and he is a regular piano and harpsichord substitute for the Tucson Symphony Orchestra.
-He finds joy in teaching a healthy and vibrant piano studio (ages 6 - 21) in the Vail area.
+Currently, Joel is the director of music and handbells, and organist at St. Alban's Episcopal Church in Cape Elizabeth, Maine.
+He leaves behind three music ministries in Arizona.
+He served as the organist, pianist, and director of music and handbells at Valley Presbyterian Church.
+He was the organist, pianist, and co-director of the young adult choir at Our Mother of Sorrows Parish.
+Finally, he led the contemporary worship service at Risen Savior Lutheran Church.
+Joel also served as the organist for the Green Valley Community Chorus and played piano regularly for musical theatre productions mounted by the Arizona Repertory Theatre at the University of Arizona.
+He has appeared as a harpsichordist and pianist with the Tucson Symphony Orchestra and for the past ten years has taught a vibrant and thriving piano studio in the Tucson area.

 Joel obtained a Master's degree in organ performance and sacred music from the Fred Fox School of Music, under the guidance of Dr. Pamela Decker.